ARTH 150: INTRODUCTION TO ART HISTORY

 ART 263: DRAWING

 This course provides students with mastery of basic principles of observation and familiarity with the potential and limitation of various media.
 This course provides studies of proportion, volume, perspective, and anatomy.
-Representation of still lives, the human figure, and landscape using various media is also addresed.
+Representation of still lives, the human figure, and landscape using various media is also included.

 ART 265-66: SCULPTURE

-This course is an introduction to the fundamentals and concepts of organizing forms in three dimensions.
+This is an introduction to the fundamentals and concepts of organizing forms in three dimensions.
 Students use basic materials for a sequence of problems exploring such aspects as line, plane, volume, texture, and scale with modeled and constructed forms.
 The course may be repeated for additional credit (Art 266) after the completion of Art 265.

 ART 268: INTRODUCTION TO DIGITAL PHOTOGRAPHY